-When your home or building needs a new roof, it is time to consider all the options for roofing materials.
-The most common roofing materials include asphalt shingles, composition shingles, rolled roofing, tile, metal roofing, metal shingles, faux slate/rubber, slate, copper, and “green.”
+We believe that a metal roof is one of the best investments for your home.
+The most common roofing materials include asphalt shingles, composition shingles, rolled roofing, tile, metal roofing, metal shingles, faux slate/rubber, slate, copper, and ?green.?
 Before selecting the right one for your home, consider the advantages and disadvantages of each.

 Analyze your budget, your preferences, the climate in which you live, the style of house, and maybe consult with the roofer of your choice, and see if metal roofing would be the smart choice to protect your home investment.